shooshtarilab/ochroGWAS/README.md

 ## 2. Visualisation

 Once all the p-values have been adjusted.
-The R scripts in Visualisation can be run to visualise the analysis.
-Plotting all phenotypes can be hectic, therefore to select only the ones that have atleast one cell-type associated with it with adjusted p-value less than equal to 0.05, *Choosing_Siginificant.py* can be used.
+The R scripts in this folder can be run to visualise the analysis.
+Plotting all phenotypes can be hectic, therefore to select only the ones that have at least one cell-type associated with it with adjusted p-value less than equal to 0.05, *Choosing_Siginificant.py* can be used.

 ### Choosing_Signigficant.py